 Our method aims to solve \ac{er} problems by using classification models from a repository.
 In real-world scenarios, continuous integration of new data sources is commonly required for ongoing analysis and maintenance~\cite{hai2023datalakes}.

-Following the notation given in~\Cref{tab:symbols}, given a set $\mathcal{D}$ of data sources $\{D_1,\ldots, D_z\}$.
+Following the notation shown in~\Cref{tab:symbols}, we are given a set $\mathcal{D}$ of data sources $\{D_1,\ldots, D_z\}$.
 An \ac{er} problem $p_{k,l}$ is defined for a pair of data sources $D_k$ and $D_l$ consisting of similarity features for each record pair.
 We utilize an initial set $\mathcal{P_I}$ of \ac{er} problems $p_{i,l}$ to set up the \ac{er} model repository.
 We aim to solve new \ac{er} problems $p_{i,l} \in \mathcal{P_U}$ utilizing the initial \ac{er} problems $\mathcal{P_I}$.

 An \ac{er} problem $p_{i,l}$ is defined for a data source pair $D_i, D_l \in \mathcal{D}$ and consists of a set of similarity feature vectors $w$.
-Each similarity feature vector $w \in p_{k,l}$ represents a record pair, where each entry in $w$ corresponds to a similarity in the range of [0,1], calculated based on attribute value comparisons using a similarity function.
-We denote an entry of a similarity feature vector $w$ as feature $f$.
+Each similarity feature vector $w \in p_{k,l}$ represents a record pair, where each element of $w$ corresponds to a similarity in the range of [0,1], calculated based on attribute value comparisons using a similarity function.
+We denote an element of a similarity feature vector $w$ as feature $f$.
 We assume that even for heterogeneous data sources, common features $f$ exist based on common attributes between the different data sources, which are significant to describe the entities of a certain domain, such as the title of products, price information, etc. In the example in~\Cref{fig:motivation}, $\mathcal{P_I}$ consists of the \ac{er} problem $P_{D_1, D_2}$ and $\mathcal{P_U}$ includes the \ac{er} problems $P_{D_2, D_3}$ and $P_{D_1, D_3}$.

 To reduce the effort of building new classification models and the underlying label generation process, our solution groups similar \ac{er} problems $p_{k,l} \in \mathcal{P_I}$.
 We determine the similarity between pairs of \ac{er} problems utilizing univariate distribution tests to group similar problems into clusters $\mathcal{C_{P}}$.
-We hypothesize that the \ac{er} tasks within a single cluster $C\in \mathcal{C_{P}}$ can be effectively classified using a unified classification model $M_C$.
+We hypothesize that the \ac{er} tasks within a certain cluster $C\in \mathcal{C_{P}}$ can be effectively classified using a unified classification model $M_C$.